 These training sessions also helped me personally.
 They improved my confidence, which assisted me in progressing to my new role in marketing, which gives me more responsibility and a new set of skills to learn.
 It’s not just me and Richard though, as we’ve had 6 DRs progress to higher roles across both Sales and Operations within the last 6 months.

 Granted I may be a teeny bit biased, but a Digital Researcher at Hydrogen is a great entry level position for those who are intrigued by the world of recruitment, and want to quickly develop their skills in a fun and energetic environment.

 Are you interested in working for Hydrogen as a Digital Researcher or want to find out more about this type of work?
 Check out our Facebook page or email us for both part-time and full-time positions.

-Acknowledgements: I have to give a huge thanks to the wonderful Eutonne and Richard for their input on this article!Posted about 5 years ago
+Acknowledgements: I have to give a huge thanks to the wonderful Eutonne and Richard for their input on this article!Posted almost 6 years ago